 Where to find wellness

 Choose a dispensary with budtenders who will answer your questions and provide a variety of remedies.
 Education will be crucial for you as a caregiver.

-With recently approved legislation in favor of protecting veterans who wish to use state legal marijuana, find a dispensary that offers veteran dispensary discounts and sales if you’re shopping on a budget.
+With recently approved legislation in favor of protecting veterans who wish to use state-legal marijuana, find a dispensary that offers veteran dispensary discounts and sales to shop on a budget.